 The loan limit is the maximum cost of attendance minus all other financial aid resources.
 The changes on July 1st of each year.
 The changes on October 1st of each year.

 A limited number of outside lenders offer students private loans with an approved U.S. citizen or permanent resident cosigner for financing their education.
 The terms of private loans are set by the individual lenders.
-The interest rate and fees are determined by your credit history, your debt-to-income ratio, and that of your co-signer.
-The interest rates for private educational loans are variable and are most often based on a range using Prime or the London Interbank Offered Rates (LIBOR) as a base and adding an additional percentage based on the borrower's credit.
+Your credit history determines the interest rate and fees, your debt-to-income ratio, and that of your co-signer.
+The interest rates for private educational loans are variable and are most often based on a range using Prime or the London Interbank Offered Rates (LIBOR) as a base, and adding an additional percentage based on the borrower's credit.
 The current Prime and LIBOR rates are available at the .
 Students are encouraged to investigate these options thoroughly.
 The maximum loan amount your financial aid office can certify is the cost of attendance minus any other aid received.

 Available to students in their final year of study.
 These private loans are designed to provide students with additional funds to help offset the expenses associated with travel and relocation costs for interviews, etc. These loans require a credit check and do not require the financial aid office to certify the application, so they do not count toward your student expense budget.
 Before you utilize one of these programs, please verify that you have exhausted eligibility in other financial aid programs with the financial aid office.

 Scholarships can help defray the cost of education.
 Scholarships are aid sources that do not require repayment.
-Some scholarships are merit-based and some are need-based.
-Scholarships can be through the admissions process, specific departments, and externally based.
-Find information on scholarships you can apply for in the Scholarship Universe Portal below.
+Some scholarships are merit-based, and some are need-based.
+Scholarships can be through the admissions process, specific departments, or externally based.
+Find information on scholarships you can apply for on the External Scholarships page.

-At RFU we are committed to serving veterans who have served us and our country.
+At RFU, we are committed to serving veterans who have served us and our country.
 Our staff and faculty are ready to help you, your spouse, or your dependents as you navigate your Veterans Education Benefits while enrolled at RFU.
-Visit the Eligibility and Applying for Veterans Benefits page to find out more about our offerings and resources.
+Visit the to find out more about our offerings and resources.